 - Bring the tip of my tongue to gently contact the back of my teeth, as if saying the name ‘Ann’ with closed lips and not moving my tongue after saying the last ‘n.’

 - Monitor the pressure exerted on my tongue by the roof or the floor of my mouth.

-- Monitor: folding, twisting, biting, protruding, or asymmetries.
+- Monitor for things like tongue folding, twisting, biting, protruding, or asymmetries.

 - Monitor vacuum or ‘trapped’ air in my mouth.

-Maintaining a tensionless tongue may be challenging, mainly when practicing more intense breathing sequences like hyperventilating or breath-holds.
+Maintaining a tensionless tongue may be challenging, mainly when practicing more intense breathing practices such as hyperventilating or breath-holds